lab596/civiform/Development-standards.md

 Java code should conform to the [Google Java style guide](https://google.github.io/styleguide/javaguide.html).
 The project makes use of a linter and auto-formatter for Java to help with this, just run `bin/fmt` and your code should be automatically formatted.

+### Code best practices

-Prefer using immutable collection types provided by [Guava](https://github.com/google/guava) ([API docs](https://guava.dev/releases/snapshot/api/docs/)) over the Java standard library's mutable collections unless impractical.
+#### Prefer using immutable collection types

+provided by [Guava](https://github.com/google/guava) ([API docs](https://guava.dev/releases/snapshot/api/docs/)) over the Java standard library's mutable collections unless impractical.
 Include a comment justifying the use of a mutable collection if you use one.

+#### Prefer Optional instead of null

+null should only be used when necessary which should be rarely.
+If a 3rd party library returns nulls they should be quickly wrapped using `Optional.ofNullable()`

 ### Async request handling